pkgw/miriad-python/README.md

 f2py
 ====

-(This section documents an error that may be reported by the 'configure' script in certain conditions.)
+(This section documents an error that may be reported by the `configure` script in certain conditions.)

-First of all, sorry for the terse error message produced by the 'configure' program -- the tools we use make it really hard to produce helpful, descriptive output at that point.
+First of all, sorry for the terse error message produced by the `configure` program -- the tools we use make it really hard to produce helpful, descriptive output at that point.

-The source of this error is that your system does not have the "f2py" program available.
+The source of this error is that your system does not have the `f2py` program available.
 This program is usually distributed with the Numpy package for numerical work in Python.
 If Numpy isn't available at all, you need to install it.
 You may also need to install additional packages to get the f2py program in particular.
 On most OSes, both pieces are available as a prebuilt binary package that should be easy to install.
 Here are the package names for some common Linux distributions:

       Fedora: numpy, numpy-f2py
       Ubuntu: python-numpy
     OpenSuSE: python-numpy

 If Numpy isn't available as a prebuilt binary package, you'll need to install it manually, instructions for which are beyond the scope of